bilalbilul/bilal-bilul/README.md

 :heart: Programming | :black_heart: Soccer | :blue_heart: Anime

 I am Quality Engineer graduate from Alterra Academy.
-I'm skilled with creating testing documentation, manually and automatically test websites and APIs, and use the tools I learned about: Postman, JMeter, Appium, Selenium, and Serenity BDD throughout my three months of study at Alterra Academy.
+Skilled in creating test documentation, manually and automatically test websites and APIs, and use the tools I learned about: Postman, JMeter, Appium, Selenium, and Serenity BDD throughout my three months of study at Alterra Academy.
 With these skills, I am highly interested in pursuing a career as a quality engineer in tech industries. 👍

 - 🌱 I’m currently learning Testing Automation | App Development | Data Science | Cyber Security